Albert Namatjira: Celebrating the Indigenous Artistic Pioneer in Australia

 Namatjira proved to be an excellent student and a highly prolific artist.
 By 1938, he was heading his first exhibition in Melbourne.
 It was composed of 41 pieces and it sold every single one of them in just three days.
 Namatjira’s style was a combination of Aboriginal and Western elements.
 His use of ochre comes directly from Aboriginal art.
 Additionally, many of his works feature ghost gums.
 These trees are endemic to Central Australia and could represent the ancestors but also the presence and absence of water.
 This was a particularly important issue, as the mission suffered droughts constantly.
 Actually, in the 1930s, Violet Teague (1872-1951) and other artists organized an exhibition to raise money for a pipeline that would take water to the mission.

-On the other hand, he grabbed elements of European tradition.
-First off, he painted watercolors.
-And second, his use of saturated colors comes also from those modern techniques.
+On the other hand, Namatjira took elements from European tradition.
+First off, he used watercolors.
+And second, his use of saturated colors comes from modern techniques.
 This unique mix of traditions made him widely appealing.

 Albert Namatjira’s Rise to Fame